PNC Bank Arts Center: Renaming and expansion

 In 1996, PNC Bank, a Pittsburgh-based bank, purchased naming rights for $8.5 million over a 10-year period.
-In 1998, as a result of the name change, and despite negotiations to keep the words "Garden State" in the new name, state Senators Joe Kyrillos and John O. Bennett introduced and passed legislation to remove all state funds from any PNC Bank accounts and redeposit them in other banks within the state.
+In 1998, as a result of the name change, and despite negotiations to keep the words "Garden State" in the new name, state Senators Joe Kyrillos and John O. Bennett introduced and passed legislation to remove all state funds from any PNC Bank accounts and redeposit them in other banks within the state, arguing that as a piece of New Jersey's heritage, its name ought not to be "commercialized".

 Holiday Light Spectacular

 PNC Bank Arts Center features one of the most extravagant drive through light displays in the tri-state area.
 The spectacular is a 2.5 mi drive through a forest of lights.
 Over 5 million lights were used over 225 displays and usually runs from the end of November through January 2.
 The display is set up in the parking lot around the Arts Center on a specially prepared road.
 In the premises of the light spectacular, a radio station plays Christmas carols as well as a Winter Village at the end of the display which features a snack bar, ice rink, and a Christmas decoration shop which sells smaller replicas of the displays in the light spectacular.
 Some large displays which are not visible from the parking lot or the amphitheater are left at their respective spots permanently.
 In 2008, it was announced the display would be discontinued, however, after a 7-year hiatus, the display returned for the 2014-2015 holiday season.